ayubkhan154/high-card-game/README.md

 On the bottom of the page there is a leaderboard which shows all players grouped by the name with details of how many games they have played and how did they win against the computer

+## Input Restrictions

+* A user can't not enter more than 26 cards
+* The card should be entered with a space for example *A K*
+* The card should be from the list *A K Q J 10 9 8 7 6 5 4 3 2*

 ## Steps to steup

 * Install Composer